 In Maryland, there is a tax credit available if you have a qualified long-term care insurance policy.
 A credit is allowed against the state income tax for employers providing LTC insurance up to an amount equal to 5% of the costs incurred by the employer during the taxable year for providing LTC insurance as part of an employee benefits package.
 The credit may not exceed $5,000 or $100 for each employee covered.

+Individuals also have a state tax credit.
 A one-time credit is allowed per individual against the state income tax in an amount equal to 100% of the eligible federally qualified LTC insurance premiums covering the individual, spouse, parent, step-parent, child, or step-child, not to exceed $500.
 Federal tax incentives are also available.

 *The federal government sets a new minimum and maximum amounts each year, but states can set their own minimum requirements at any level between the federal limits.
 This information is based on the best available sources.